wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 >
 {: .question}

 As you can see, there are way more genes and cells in the unprocessed AnnData file, so the expression matrix is much bigger than we need it to be.
 If the genes and cells we prepared for Monocle3 are not the same as in the expression matrix, Monocle3 will crash.
 Therefore, we have to filter that big, clean matrix and adjust it to our already prepared genes and cells files.
-But first, let’s extract this matrix from the unprocessed AnnData object.
+But first, let’s extract the matrix from the unprocessed AnnData object.

 > ### {% icon hands_on %} Hands-on: Extracting matrix
 >